 Instructions

-You’ll want to print the shell vertically.
+Print the shell with the front down.
 If your printer is dialed in you shouldn’t need any supports.
-The charging handle should be printed
+The charging handle should not be printed vertically, as the layer lines will weaken it significantly.